quiynex/UE5-Boids-Evolution/README.md

 `void ApplyToBoid(UGene* Gene, ABoid* Boid, bool IsHarvester = false)`

-Apply the properties of a gene to a ship and assign the gene itself to the ship.
+Applies the properties of a gene to a ship and assign the gene itself to the ship.

 `void InitBoidGene(ABoid* Boid, bool IsHarvester = false)`